• Skip to primary navigation

 This post contains affiliate links.
 Please read my disclosures.

-These Gluten-Free Sausage Rolls with Homemade Pastry are filled with juicy sausage meat sweet with caramelised onions, thyme and a touch of apricot jam.
-Encased in an easy-to-handle Homemade Flaky Pastry that doesn’t crack and needs no xanthan gum.
-Serve these up at a party or box them up for a picnic, they will always go down an absolute storm.
+These Gluten-Free Sausage Rolls with Homemade Flaky Pastry are filled with juicy sausage meat sweet with caramelised onions, thyme and a touch of apricot jam.
+Encased in an easy-to-handle Homemade Gluten-Free Pastry that doesn’t crack and needs no xanthan gum.
+They are the ideal party food and these small sausage rolls also pack up well for a picnic. they will always go down an absolute storm.

 sausage rolls on baking tray